simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 **Different formulation**

 Taking the above formula we can re-arrange to show that it is equivalent to modelling the log of the odds as a linear combination of the features.
 The natural logarithm of the log odds is also know as the `logit`.
-This is why logistic regression is also know as the `logit model`
+This is why logistic regression is also know as the `logit model`.

 {{<formula class="responsive-math">}}
 \begin{aligned}